kahinimehta/GRMPYGithub/Data_Narrative_Template.md

 ### Important Links (should all be on GitHub):
 * Data Processing Flow Diagram:
-Manually deleted NIFTIs --> ran BIDS validate on all data --> uploaded to CuBIDS --> added metadata fields --> removed PHI --> checked into datalad --> deleted faulty IntendedFors, took care of fieldmaps that were incorrect by fixing the heuristic and recreating on flywheel and then fixing manuall on CUBIC --> tried to get rid of scans that were under 3 mins for BOLD, and to get rid of ASL data so we could replace it.
+Manually deleted NIFTIs --> ran BIDS validate on all data --> uploaded to CuBIDS --> added metadata fields --> removed PHI --> checked into datalad --> deleted faulty IntendedFors, took care of fieldmaps that were incorrect by fixing the heuristic and recreating on flywheel and then fixing manually on CUBIC --> deleted extra sessions for participants on Flywheel and CUBIC (removed niftis/json)--> removed ASL data by merging into 0 in summary csv--> removed participants with BOLD scans under 3 mins, variant num of volumes for DWI

 ### Plan for the Data